What is Selenium? Getting started with Automation Testing

 On the other hand, if I am doing the same thing via Selenium, then I will take some time to write a test script that will validate if all the login attempt transactions were successful or not.
 This will save me from the stress and fatigue of manually testing the login page.
 Selenium allows me to automate the testing process, making it more efficient and accurate.

-Well, the answer is that you can not only automate your testing, but you can also automate the production/generation of result files and you can schedule it as well for a particular time of any given day.
+Well, the answer is that you can not only automate your testing, but you can also automate the production/generation of result files, and you can schedule it as well for a particular time of any given day.

-Selenium v/s other available Testing Tools
+Selenium v/s Other Available Testing Tools

-Now let us have a look at where Selenium stands in the market.
+Now, let us have a look at where Selenium stands in the market.

 To do that, I have tried to compare the performance of Selenium with two other popular tools that are available in the market: QTP (From HP) and RFT (From IBM) in the table below.